plone/plone.scale/docs/index.rst

   the future this would create overly complex URLs and URL parsing.

 - no HTML rewriting (such as done by `repoze.bitblt`_) should be required.
+  Rewriting has proven to have too many negative side effects such as not handling unclean markup correctly, lossing DOCTYPEs or switching between HTML and XHTML, all of which can have very undesirable effects.
+In addition it will have a performance penalty.

 - it should be possibly to develop an external storage system which stores scaled images externally and returns a URL which bypasses the application